MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-restart-computer-and-run-setup.md

 When you try to install Microsoft Visual Studio 2015, you receive the following error message:

-> "The computer needs to be restarted before setup can continue.
-Please restart the computer and run setup again."
+> The computer needs to be restarted before setup can continue.
+Please restart the computer and run setup again.

 ## Resolution